-The King County Department of Local Services, Road Services Division is responsible for the operation and maintenance of the unincorporated county road system.
+The King County Department of Local Services, Road Services Division (Road Services Division) is responsible for the operation and maintenance of the unincorporated county road system.
 The County's ability to maintain and improve its road network is limited by a lack of revenue.
 This lack of revenue is in part because the County's Road Fund relies on a small tax base relative to the size and age of the unincorporated road network.
 The County is further limited by the state's one percent cap on property tax.
-As a result, the County prioritizes its roads funding on critical safety needs, emphasizing core maintenance and operations to improve the system's safety and usability.
+As a result, the County prioritizes its roads-related resources on critical safety needs, with an emphasis on the core maintenance and operations that form the basis of the system's safety and usability.
 Countywide population and economic growth have resulted in higher traffic volumes and congestion on these roads, yet the aging road infrastructure is deteriorating and cannot meet demand.